 In almost any B2B enterprise, purchasing decisions often involve multiple stakeholders.
 This is one of the major reasons why the sales process is slow.
 Startups are especially susceptible to struggling with such long sales cycles.

-ABM identifies the primary decision-makers and nurtures them simultaneously to get them to make purchasing decisions faster and by that shorten the sales cycle.
+ABM aims at identifying the primary decision-makers and nurtures them simultaneously to get them to make purchasing decisions faster, shortening the sales cycle as a result.

 4. Clearer and higher ROI

 With Account-Based Marketing, you know what you’re spending money on and what you’re getting in return.
 It is more precise and results are many times more measurable compared to other marketing tactics.
 Not only is it easier to track results, but Account-Based Marketing also delivers returns on investment faster.
 According to the ITSMA, up to 85% of marketers say Account-Based Marketing delivers a higher return than other marketing strategies.